Creating alert templates

 With the Rules Engine, you can define rules that alert you on specific events, such as changes to scans, assets, and Explorers.
 To customize the alert messages, you can create custom templates to standardize and format alerts triggered from rules.
 With custom templates, you can include more context and data for your alerts.

-Templates can output in HTML, JSON, and text for use in emails, internal notifications, or webhooks.
+Templates can output as raw HTML, a runZero HTML template, JSON, and text for use in emails, internal notifications, or webhooks.
 You can customize the contents of these templates as needed.

 Like rules and channels, templates can also be utilized by any number of organizations, and managed by any user with User role access to all associated organizations.
 Similarly, any user with Viewer role access to one or more organizations will be able to view the template details only, and may not edit or create new templates.